Do SN 1987A data yield the three neutrino masses?

 \section{Summary and the ultimate test}

-This paper has made six claims that many. readers may understandably consider very difficult to believe -- see Table 1.
-Some of the claims will likely not be accepted as true without the strongest corroborating evidence.
-After KATRIN does the analysis suggested in section \ref{Dog}, and it were to find evidence for the three active neutrino masses deduced from the fit to SN 1987 data with little uncertainty in their values, that might be enough.
-This might also be the case if oscillation experiments were to find such evidence doing the analysis mentioned in the previous section.
+This paper has made at least four assertions that many readers may understandably consider difficult to believe -- see Table 1.
+They likely will not be accepted as true without the strongest corroborating evidence.
+If KATRIN does the analysis suggested earlier in section \ref{Dog}, and it were to find evidence for the three active neutrino masses deduced from the fit to SN 1987 data, that might be sufficient.

 However, the most convincing test would be a new galactic supernova.
-Given the much larger neutrino detectors today compared to those in 1987, a new galactic supernova might yield thousands of neutrinos reaching the detectors.
-This 88 year-old does not have a great chance of seeing it, but let's be an optimist.
-When supernova SN 2026(!) occurs at a distance that is a percentage p of the distance of SN 1987A, and we were to find an LSD-like near-monochromatic burst of a thousand neutrinos occurring earlier than the main neutrino burst by a time interval of $484\times p$ minutes, there would be little doubt that tachyons exist, as well as the other five claims.
+Given the much larger neutrino detectors today compared to those in 1987, a new galactic supernova might yield thousands of neutrinos.
+Moreover, for a supernova occurring at a different distance than SN 1987A it will become completely clear if the neutrino temporal distribution reflects different travel times (and hence different masses) or instead different emission times, as most physicists believe.
+This 88 year-old does not have a great chance of seeing the next one, but let's be an optimist.
+Suppose supernova SN 2026(!) occurs at a distance that is a percentage p of the distance of SN 1987A.
+If we were to find an LSD-like near-monochromatic burst of a thousand neutrinos occurring earlier than the main neutrino burst by a time interval of $484\times p$ minutes, there would then be little doubt that tachyons exist.